p-/socket-connect-bpf/README.md

 ## Details
 socket-connect-bpf is a BPF/eBPF prototype with a kernel probe attached to [`security_socket_connect`](https://github.com/torvalds/linux/blob/master/include/linux/security.h).
 Connections to AF_UNSPEC and AF_UNIX are explicitly excluded.

-To resolve IP addresses to hostnames a user probe to `getaddrinfo` is used.
+To resolve IP addresses to hostnames a user probe attached to `getaddrinfo` is used.

 Following information about each request is displayed if possible: